 You can learn a lot about the economy by playing Monopoly and tinkering with the standard rules.

-To demonstrate, adjust the rules of Monopoly and increase the amount each player gets when they pass go while leaving all other costs the same.
+To simulate the effects of artificially increasing the minimum wage for example, adjust the rules of Monopoly and increase the amount each player gets when they pass “Go” while leaving all other numbers the same.
 Increase to $300, $500, $1000, and $2000.
 You’ll find that the game fundamentally changes.
 It improves at first with $300 enabling more purchases and faster building.
 But as you continue increasing, the game starts to drag.
 In fact, there is a point where the game will never end because players have so much money they will never go bankrupt.
-To compensate, you must increase the property and building prices proportionally.
+To compensate, you’d have to increase the property, building, and penalty prices proportionally.

-This proportional increase is exactly why raising the minimum wage doesn’t make things more affordable.
+This proportional increase is exactly why simply raising the minimum wage doesn’t make things more affordable.
 Prices move to compensate with the new wage.
-Don’t believe me?
-Compare prices across countries for equivalent goods.
+You can see it by comparing prices across countries for equivalent goods.
 From Grok:

 As of March 2026, Australia’s national minimum wage is $24.95 per hour and the cheapest 6-pack of beer is $18–$22